-- Kindergarten classes are not to exceed 25 children per homeroom. - Classroom for Grades 1-3 are not to exceed 25 children per homeroom. - Classroom for Grades 4-8 are not to exceed 28 children per homeroom.
+- Kindergarten classes are not to exceed 28 children per homeroom with a full-time aide. - Classroom for Grades 1-3 are not to exceed 25 children per homeroom. - Classroom for Grades 4-8 are not to exceed 28 children per homeroom.